obfuscar/docs/support/faq.rst

 reflection can still find them out.

 .. note:: It is rarely a bug of Obfuscar.

+.. important:: In general, it is impossible to obfuscate a lot of classes and their members due to .NET itself or the frameworks used in the project.

+   For example, there are,

+   * Weak references used in XAML/AXML (used in WPF/UWP/Xamarin)
+   * Names used in dependency injection
+   * Names used in reflection (used a lot in MVC for example)
+   * Names used in ``DebuggerDisplayAttribute`` or similar attributes
+   * and many more.

+   Thus, if the obfuscated program does not work for you, try to add items to obfuscation in small batches, so that you can quickly find out what items should be included or excluded.

 How to troubleshoot TypeLoadException if a method does not have implementation?
 ----------------------------------------------------------------------------------